MicrosoftDocs/windows-dev-docs/terminal/tutorials/shell-integration.md

 ### Command Prompt

 Command Prompt sources it's prompt from the `PROMPT` environment variable.
-CMD.exe reads `$e` as a the `ESC` character.
+CMD.exe reads `$e` as the `ESC` character.
 Unfortunately, CMD.exe doesn't have a way to get the return code of the previous command in the prompt, so we're not able to provide success / error information in CMD prompts.

 You can change the prompt for the current CMD.exe instance by running: